Insights from Recruiters Websites

 A good first impression means viewers will stay and actually read about your business.
 When content and design are equally strong, you’re more likely to gain your potential clients’ trust.
 That’s why it’s important to deliver the one-two punch: great design to draw visitors in, and thoughtful content to deliver your message to the people who need it most.

 There are a lot of factors that result in a good website, but if your website has a poor design, it won’t make a good first impression online.
-For your website, a cluttered layout and images that lack interest can be as damning as Richard Nixon’s light brown suit.
+For your website, a cluttered layout and images that lack interest can be as damning as Richard Nixon’s light gray suit.
 Unless you make sure your website fits general good design guidelines, you may find yourself losing potential clients and candidates the same way Nixon lost votes.
 First impressions matter, so make sure your website makes a good one.

 Insights & News